NorskRikstoto/Rikstoto.Recruitment.Case.Selenium/README.md

 # What are we looking for?
 We are looking for:
-* Clear understanding on how to use Selenium and Python
+* Clear understanding on how (and why) use Selenium and Python
 * Clean code

 Note that you will be given the opportunity to explain how you think during the interview.
+We will also have a small discussion about the choice of framwork.
+Do you have any proposal for other frameworks to use?

 # Getting started
 ## Install